Welcome to Tarndwarncoort!

 The wool grown on the farm is turned into beautiful craft wools including tops for felting and yarn for knitting.
 It is truly “single origin” yarn, from Australia’s first breed of sheep.

-Visitors to Tarndie can meet a Polwarth in the Gardens, find bespoke yarns in the Woolshop, and enjoy a great cup of locally roasted coffee and a sweet treat in the Courtyard Cafe.
+Visitors to Tarndie can meet a Polwarth on the Farm Walk, find bespoke yarns in the Woolshop, and enjoy a great cup of locally roasted coffee in the Homestead Gardens.

-Guests are welcome to make an overnight experience and stay in the Farmer’s Cottage amidst the working sheep farm, or collect a group of friends and create your very own Country Retreat for a weekend.
+Guests are welcome to make an overnight experience and stay in the Farmer’s Cottage amidst the working sheep farm.